 For more information on Insane mode for your destination Microsoft 365 environment, see Insane mode for Microsoft 365.

 For more information on Insane mode for your destination on-premises environment, see Insane mode on-premises.

 You can migrate content with full control permissions.

-To migrate structure, you will need to be site collection administrator, and you will strongly benefit from a higher admin level.
+You will need site collection administrator permissions to migrate structure and strongly benefit from higher admin permissions.

 SharePoint administrator, farm administrator, or global administrator permissions will allow you to list and migrate multiple site collections, Microsoft 365 Groups, Teams, and more.

-These requirements apply for both the source and destination in SharePoint and Microsoft 365.
+These requirements apply to the source and destination in SharePoint and Microsoft 365.

 For more information, see Microsoft administrative permissions.

 Consent the Azure ShareGate migration app in Microsoft 365

 The Azure ShareGate migration app helps reduce throttling in Microsoft 365 and improves how the ShareGate migration tool interacts with Microsoft 365.]